bhavinmultiqos/Blockchain_smart_contract/README.md

 - Node.js: JavaScript runtime for building scalable network applications.
 It’s used to run the development server and handle dependencies.
 - Ganache: Personal blockchain for Ethereum development used for local testing.
 You can use Ganache to deploy contracts and test transactions on a local network.

-## Prerequisites
-Before you begin, ensure that you have the following installed:

-Node.js (version 16.x or higher) - For running the Angular development server.
-Download from Node.js official website

 ## Install globally by running:

 MetaMask browser extension - For connecting to the Ethereum blockchain.